shaneramey/landscape/README.md

-# landscape: portable Kubernetes datacenter configuration
+# landscape: portable Kubernetes configuration

+## Features
-deploy k8s clusters + apps to:
+Deploy k8s clusters + apps (Helm Charts) to:
 - minikube
 - GKE
 - Any other Kubernetes cluster to which you have credentials

+It does this in a portable way, by abstracting cluster provisioning, and centralizing secrets in Vault

 Apps are deployed via Helm Charts, with secrets kept in Vault until deployment